This site contains affiliate links. Please see Policies for more information.

 - Garlic: You can also use pre-minced garlic to save time.
 If you prefer to buy the bulb use a hand grater to cut your chopping time.

-- Chicken Sausage: For this Jambalaya recipe I prefer an andouille chicken sausage instead of the traditional smoked sausage.
+- Chicken Sausage: For this Cajun recipe I prefer an andouille chicken sausage instead of the traditional andouille sausage.
 I really love the simple ingredients in the Open Nature brand.

 - Thyme: A relative of oregano, thyme has a gentle flavor that blends well with almost everything.